B2B Lead Generation Glossary

 Cost Per Marketing Qualified Lead (CPMQL)

-Cost per marketing qualified lead measures the investment required to generate leads that meet marketing's qualification criteria before sales handoff in B2B pipeline development.
+Before a lead reaches sales, it has to earn handoff.
+Cost per marketing qualified lead measures what that handoff costs, specifically the investment required to generate leads that clear marketing's qualification bar in B2B pipeline development.

 Related terms: Marketing Qualified Lead, Cost Per Qualified Lead, Sales Qualified Lead